 Could treating hearing loss be one of the most overlooked ways to protect brain health?
 Emerging research reveals a surprising connection between unaddressed hearing impairment and increased dementia risk in older adults.
 The good news?
-Improving hearing may help maintain cognitive function and delay memory decline.
+Improving hearing may help maintain cognitive function and delay the onset of memory decline.

 In this article, we examine the compelling science behind this phenomenon and share practical steps seniors and caregivers can take to address hearing loss.
-These steps could potentially reduce dementia risk while improving quality of life today.
-Simple interventions could make a profound difference in safeguarding your loved one's mental sharpness for years.
+These steps could potentially reduce the risk of dementia while improving quality of life today.
+Simple interventions could make a profound difference in safeguarding your loved one’s mental sharpness for years.

 1 in 4 Seniors Experience Hearing Loss